Do Lab-Grown Diamonds Get Cloudy Over Time?

 Quick answer

-Lab-grown diamonds don't get cloudy with age.
-Any haze you can see is a film of soap, hand cream, and skin oils sitting on the surface, and it cleans off in fifteen minutes.
+No. Lab-grown diamonds don't get cloudy with age; the crystal is inert carbon and cannot haze from the inside.
+The myth comes from cubic zirconia, which really does cloud up.
+Any haze you can see is soap, hand cream and skin oils sitting on the surface, and it cleans off in fifteen minutes.

 Do lab-grown diamonds get cloudy over time?